ekm507/babaee/README.md

 - /receive : receive a file from telegram into server
 - /edit : edit a file
 - /ps : list of running processes
+- /exec : execute a python command in robot

 ## TODO